 The base recipe calls for 1 cup liquid, frozen fruit, and green leafy vegetables.

 Choose a fruit that is naturally very sweet – good options include banana, pineapple, mango, or cherries.
 For a green smoothie without fruit, try frozen chopped roasted sweet potato.

 (Here’s the best way how to cook sweet potatoes.)

-You can also turn it into a superfood protein shake by adding a scoop of your favorite protein powder or 2 tbsp peanut butter.
+You can also turn it into a superfood protein shake by adding a scoop of your favorite protein powder or two tablespoons of peanut butter or almond butter.